When Did We Decide That Overspending At Christmas Is Acceptable?

 AdvertisementADVERTISEMENT

 She notes that money is a particularly sensitive spot for most people, touching on our core values and beliefs.
-In the UK especially, money is “one of those” subjects to be avoided because of the sheer awkwardness.
+In Australia especially, money is “one of those” subjects to be avoided because of the sheer awkwardness.
 So, it’s important to approach these conversations with as much sensitivity as possible.

 Whoever you need to talk to, the process can be broken down into steps: